Repidex/Python/README.md

 ![alt text](https://github.com/Repidex/Python/blob/main/Exercise/giphy%20(1).gif)

 ## Variables:-
-###Variables are used to store values in memory.
+Variables are used to store values in memory.
 We can store integers, decimals, characters, words or sentences in a variable.
-Python is completely object oriented, and not ### statically typed. we do not need to declare variables before using them, or declare their type.
+Python is completely object oriented, and not 'statically' typed. we do not need to declare variables before using them, or declare their type.
 Every variable in Python is an object.
 Example:-[Variable example](https://github.com/Repidex/Python/blob/main/Exercise/Variables.py)

+# Checking Instance Type with isinstance()
+The isinstance() function checks if the object (first argument) is an instance or a subclass of classinfo (second argument).

+## Its syntax is:-
+isinstance(object, classinfo)

+It returns True if the object is an instance or subclass of a class or any element of the tuple False otherwise.
+For example:- isinstance(x, int)